 - Types of Fuel: how carbohydrates, fat and protein contribute to your energy needs.

-- Training Implications: what are the training implications of your personal enegy needs, your cycling goals and the types of fuel.
+- Training Implications: what are the training implications of your personal energy needs, your cycling goals and the types of fuel.

 - What to Eat: what you should eat including quantity per hour, types of fuel, complex vs. simple carbohydrates, sports products vs. grocery store food and sample foods.

-- Hydration: how much to drink both to avoid dehydration and to avoid hyponytremia, diluting your blood sodium.
+- Hydration: how much to drink both to avoid dehydration and to avoid hyponatremia, diluting your blood sodium.